HeapsIO/heaps-doc/HXSL.md

 Unlike other shader models (GLSL, HLSL, etc.), HXSL allows several shaders to be **linked ** together at runtime, allowing you to split your shader into several distinct effects that can be enabled/disabled easily, without having to maintain a single "Uber Shader" with all the possible combinations.

-For instance, this is an shader that will affect all normals based on the previous shader:
+For instance, this is a shader that will affect all normals based on the previous shader:

 ```haxe
 class MyEffect extends hxsl.Shader {